Caroline-A/Medical_education/Notes.md

 ## Analysis
 * Consider decadal

+#### Deduplication

+The CRISTIN results cannot be imported into EndNote.
+Therefore I did a deduplication in Tableau before any other work.

+I took the Web of Science results and joined this data to the CRISTIN data, by exact matching on the doi.
+This detected 161 duplicates between the CRISTIN and WoS sets, that were removed.
+I then did the same with PubMed, where there were 134 duplicates.
+Once both were removed, there remained 304 results from the CRISTIN set (of 488 originally).
+These were then exported to Excel, and added to Zotero using the doi-lookup function (for those with doi).
+The remaining references were added manually.

 #### Import/Export to Rayyan
 We can retain the WOSID/PMID throughout the screening process by
 1. Importing to EndNote - PMID and WOSID both end up correctly in the Accession number field.
 In Zotero they end up in different fields.